ShashankBongale/Airline_Database/README.md

 # Airline DataBase
-This repository contains querying airline-database by using the concepts data base management systems.
+This repository contains querying airline-database by using the concepts of data base management systems.